Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Numerical Results

 \subsection{Disruption Case Study}

-We consider two circles of a 15 km radius centered in Évry-Courcouronnes and Choisy-le-Roi.
-We consider PT lines operating during the day (excluding night).
-As illustrated in Fig.~\ref{fig:openstreetEVRY}, Évry-Courcouronnes PT consists of one urban rail line (RER D), one Tramway (T12), and 19 bus lines.
-Fig.~\ref{fig:accEVRY} depicts the heat map of accessibility of accessibility (Eq.~\ref{equ::acc}) where darker colors indicate higher accessibility.
+{We consider two study areas defined as circles with a 15 km radius centered in Évry-Courcouronnes and Choisy-le-Roi, respectively.
+Within these areas, we analyze public transport lines operating during daytime hours, excluding night services.} As illustrated in Fig.~\ref{fig:openstreetEVRY}, Évry-Courcouronnes PT consists of one urban rail line (RER D), one Tramway (T12), and 19 bus lines. {In this figure, the different types of transport lines and stations are represented using the same symbol convention as in Fig.~\ref{fig:PT_repre}.
+Rail and tram stations (collectively referred to as rail transit stations) are depicted as circles, bus stops as squares, and bus terminals as triangles throughout all figures in the paper.} Fig.~\ref{fig:accEVRY} depicts the heat map of accessibility of accessibility (Eq.~\ref{equ::acc}) where darker colors indicate higher accessibility.
 A similar analysis is performed for Choisy-le-Roi.
 This area is served by one Tramway (T9), one urban rail line (RER C), one metro line (M8), and 16 bus lines.

 In our numerical experiment, we simulated complete disruptions of the rail lines (RER D in Évry-Courcouronnes and RER C in Choisy-le-Roi) lasting several hours, resulting in the closure of all rail stations within the affected areas, dramatically reducing accessibility.
 To ensure accurate distance measurements for each bus line, we utilized Open-Street Map data extracted via OSMnx~\cite{boeing2017osmnx}.
-To compute accessibility (\eqref{equ::accINIT}), we need first to count the number of opportunities inside each tile.
+To compute accessibility (xwEq.~\ref{equ::accINIT}), we need first to count the number of opportunities inside each tile.
 The opportunities we consider are the amenities extracted from the open street map~\cite{OpenStreetMapWiki}.
 For simplicity, we extract all amenities without discerning among categories.

 We collected the coordinates of the bus stops and urban rail stations from Île-de-France Mobilités~\cite{iledefrance2024}.
 The passenger demand is modeled using a Gamma-Poisson mixture, which calculates and averages the passenger flow for each station over seven days, resulting in different~$q_d$ values for each station~$d\in\pazocal D$.
 The values of headway of the considered lines are typical of peak hours.